7th Hussars (Canada): 58th Compton Regiment

 On 11 October 1867, the 58th Compton Battalion of Infantry was authorized.
 The regiment had companies at Bury (Robinson), Gould, Winslow (Stornaway), Marbleton, Lake Megantic, Compton, Coaticook and Stanstead.

 On 8 May 1900, the regiment was redesignated as the 58th Compton Regiment.

 7th Hussars

 On 1 May 1903, the 58th Compton Regiment was converted from infantry to cavalry and redesignated as the 7th Hussars.

 With the outbreak of the First World War, the 7th Hussars along with the 11th Hussars provided volunteers to help raise the 5th Canadian Mounted Rifles for service with the Canadian Expeditionary Force.

-On 1 April 1936, as a result of the 1936 Canadian Militia reorganization, the 7th Hussars were amalgamated with the 11th Hussars to form the 7th/11th Hussars (which now forms part of the Sherbrooke Hussars).
+On 1 April 1936, as a result of the 1936 Canadian Militia reorganization, the 7th Hussars were amalgamated with the 11th Hussars to form the 7th/11th Hussars.